-In the Sidi Rezegh battles of 21/22 November Brigadier Jock Campbell, commanding 7th Support Group, the non-armoured element of 7th Armoured Division, won his Victoria Cross for his brave and energetic leadership of the defense forces on Sidi Rezegh airfield against the German assault.
-The best online account of the battles I am aware of can be found at this link
+In the initial stage of the Sidi Rezegh battles on 21/22 November 1941, Brigadier Jock Campbell, commanding 7th Support Group, the non-armoured element of 7th Armoured Division, won his Victoria Cross for his brave and energetic leadership of the defense forces on Sidi Rezegh airfield against the German assault.
+The best online account of the battles I am aware of can be found at this link.

 Bob Crisp memorably describes the action in ‘Brazen Chariots’, and I think Cyril Joly in ‘Take these Men’ also describes it.

-Today I came across this very dramatic drawing that encapsulates it very well, and I contacted the National Archives to have it properly identified, which they did very quickly, but unfortunately then changed back to the old text again after a while.
+When I started my research into the Operation, I came across a very dramatic drawing that encapsulates it very well, and I contacted the National Archives to have it properly identified, which they did very quickly, but unfortunately then changed back to the old text again after a while.
 Probably too speculative for them.
 I think it’s a shame, since the drawing would properly belong into their ‘Valour’ colleciton.
-Click here for picture

 Here is the citation of Campbell’s VC, from the 2nd Supplement to the London Gazette of 30 January 1942: